-Isaac Rowlett is a Senior Public Engagement Associate at Public Agenda, where he designs, manages and implements projects across the country.
+Isaac Rowlett is a Senior Public Engagement Fellow at Public Agenda, where he designs, manages and implements projects across the country.
 Isaac supports policymakers, institutional leaders and communities by providing services such as focus groups, trainings on how to facilitate difficult dialogues, and strategic guidance on how to engage diverse stakeholders in complex change efforts.

 Although he works on a wide array of policy issues, Isaac spends most of his time in the education sector.
 Whether the topic is early childhood development in Minnesota, high school graduation rates in New Mexico, or community college student success in North Carolina, Isaac promotes collaboration across diverse communities to improve public policy.
 Several of his current projects include national student success initiatives such as Completion by Design, Goal 2025 and Achieving the Dream.